 - A Menu of Activities to Encourage Literacy

 - Toddler Reading Time

-As Welia, we want to do our part to help to increase the literacy rates within our communities.
-For more information, call Welia’s Reach Out & Read coordinator, Deb Wright, at 320.225,.3586.
+At Welia Health, we want to do our part to help to increase literacy rates within our communities.
+For more information, call Welia Health’s Reach Out & Read coordinator at 320.225.3586.